Get two new free healthy recipes each week. Sign Up

 What is coconut flour?

-It absorbs liquid like a sponge and therefore can almost never be used as an equal substitution in baked goods calling for other flours, so it’s best to find recipes that specifically call for it instead of trying to substitute coconut flour for almond flour or all purpose flour.
+It absorbs liquid like a sponge and therefore can almost never be used as an equal substitution in baked goods calling for other flours.

-Can I use a different flour in the cookies?
+Can I substitute a different flour?

 For almond flour cookies, make these Keto Cookies.

-Keto Cookie Dough
+Coconut Flour Cookie Dough

 How to make coconut flour cookies

-Start by measuring out your ingredients.
+Start by measuring out your cookie ingredients.

-In a mixing bowl, stir everything together to form a cookie dough, then roll the dough into balls.
-Place on the prepared baking sheet.
+In a large mixing bowl, stir everything together to form a cookie dough.

-Cook on the oven center rack for 22 minutes.
-They will still look soft and undercooked when you remove them from the oven, so let the coconut cookies cool completely, during which time they will firm up considerably.
+They will still look soft and undercooked when you remove them from the oven.
+So it is important to let the coconut cookies cool completely.
+They will firm up considerably during this cooling time.

-Above, watch the coconut flour cookie recipe video
+Easy coconut flour cookie recipe video

 How To Make Coconut Flour Cookies